-More firms than ever before are stepping up- beyond guess work and generalized opinion pieces to dig deeper into their candidates’ attitudes and behaviors after applying for a position.
+More firms than ever before are stepping up to map out their candidate journey.
+They are going beyond guesswork and generalized opinion pieces to dig deeper into their candidates’ attitudes and behaviors after applying for a position.
 Believing that it is important to treat each candidate as well as one treats customers is one thing.
 Executing a defined strategy to do so supported by data is another.

 TalentBoard is closing out the 7th North American Candidate Experience Awards campaign this month.
 Employers with the highest candidate ratings will be announced in September and an annual CandE Symposium on Candidate Experience emphasizing case studies of firms that demonstrate the greatest results will take place in Nashville, TN October 2, 2017.
 Join us (especially if you haven’t participated in the past and learn why hundreds of firms participate each year and the insights they get from the results).

-Every position eventually must be ‘closed’.
-When that day is at hand simply add a few [days] for your process to professionally inform all who applied (assuming you’ve made that obvious adjustment) and then send an additional automated message to all noting the following in your own words- “However far you got in the process, we respect your interest in joining us and are committed to improving the experience of others including your experience if you didn't receive an offer and someday soon re-apply.
+Every position eventually must be closed.
+When that day is at hand, professionally inform all who applied and then send an additional automated message to all noting the following in your own words: “However far you got in the process, we respect your interest in joining us and are committed to improving the experience of others including your experience if you didn't receive an offer and someday soon re-apply.
 We would truly appreciate it if you share with us anonymously the answer to this single question: ‘Given your recent experience applying for [make it multiple choice to identify 4 or 5 broad job areas] would you Refer others you felt were qualified to apply?’”

-Responses should be #s 1, 2, 3, or 4 with #1 anchored by the phrase: “I will go out of my way to dissuade others from applying to [name of your company]”.
-Anchor the response to ‘#4’ with a similar phrase: “I will go out of my way to encourage others to apply to [name of your company]”.
-Subtract the % who respond to 1 from the % who respond to 4 and you have a ‘number’ (we call it cNPS or Candidate Net Promoter Score) that could range from -100 to +100 (note: this is not a traditional approach to NPS).
-Anything above 0 means you have more ‘Attracters’ than ‘Detractors’.
+Responses should be the numbers 1, 2, 3, or 4 with #1 anchored by the phrase: “I will go out of my way to dissuade others from applying to [name of your company].”
+Anchor the response to #4 with a similar phrase: “I will go out of my way to encourage others to apply to [name of your company].”
+Subtract the % who respond to 1 from the % who respond to 4 and you have a number we call cNPS or Candidate Net Promoter Score.
+Your cNPS could range from -100 to +100 (note: this is not a traditional approach to NPS).
+Anything above 0 means you have more Attractors than Detractors.
 Anything above +20 and you are among the top 20% of firms in how you treat candidates.
 Above 50 and you are among the top 1-2%. (note: this assumes 80% of your respondents weren’t hired.
 Finalists, by the way, should be called not just surveyed).
 You might also want to have an optional text block asking for suggestions on improvement.

 Take care to look at your touch points from a candidate’s point of view.
 Throw out your workflow and step into their shoes.
 Imagine what choices they transition through.
 One candidate taxonomy could be when...